For $300K, you can own a piece of Bruce Springsteen’s immaculate handwriting

 Calling all Bruce Springsteen fans.
 If you have an extra few hundred thousand dollars, then I recommend you boogaloo down Broadway to Sotheby’s–or just visit the website.

-This June, the auction house will sell an original hand-written manuscript of The Boss’s worshipped anthem “Born to Run.”
+This June, the auction house will sell an original handwritten manuscript of The Boss’s worshipped anthem “Born to Run.”
 The piece of torn, lined paper (it ain’t a beauty, but hey it’s alright) showcases Springsteen’s surprisingly good handwriting.
 The lyrics show how Springsteen worked to figure out the correct verbiage for the 1975 song that would eventually rock New Jersey and the world.

 This early version of the song includes mostly lyrics that didn’t make the cut.
 One line, “rich girls die in the arms of wild angels in everlasting kiss,” sounds like it could have been ripped from Lana Del Rey today.
 (Although, I would argue that the best Del Rey songs absolutely crib a certain prose style that Springsteen perfected.)
 All the same, one of the most famous lines–“this town’ll rip the bones from your back … it’s a suicide trap”–is written clearly in this document.